 - Las Caletas – accessible only by boat, this long stretch of beach is south of Puerto Vallarta.
 The island is uninhabited but there are a number of dining options, spas, and nature trails.

-Activities in Puerto Vallarta, Mexico in the winter
+Activities in Puerto Vallarta, Mexico in the fall, winter, or spring

 - Sportfishing – there are a number of companies that offer fishing charters.
 Both beginners and experienced level fishers can have tailored experiences and fishes can be caught and released back into the waters.